Programme information

 Careers support

-Read more about how you'll learn and view a complete list of Special Electives.
-Please note, all Special Elective modules are subject to availability.
+Read more about how you'll learn and view your elective modules (subject to availability and change).

 Year 1